The original do-it-yourself travel guide to Europe SM

 Travelers should be aware of the virtues of chicken soup, or if it's not available, roast chicken which is usually on the menu.
 Unusual fatigue, muscle ache, or fever can normally be chased with a big bowl of soup and a good night's rest.
 Chicken soup really works.

 "Dr. H" is my preferred cure for colds and flu.
 When I lived in Holland the cool damp weather and my wild life style brought me down with an aching body and stuffed sinus on a regular basis.
 None of the standard cold remedies worked.
 Then I discovered Dr. H. Actually there is no such thing as Dr. H. That is my name for Hennessy cognac.
 It works.
-See chapter 6 again, Your Packing List for Europe for more information.
+See the Vodka section of chapter 6 again, Personal Care Items: Pack Your Toothbrush for Europe for more information.

 TRAFFIC